sagiadinos/garlic-proxy/README.md

 * testing environment
 * downloading SMIL-Index from Basil-Proxy
 * downloading of SMIL-Index from CMS

-## ToDo Features
 * parsing SMIL
+* downloading media

+## ToDo Features for later versions
 * check and download media and firmware updates if neccesary

 ## Status
-Basil-Proxy is in a early stage and yet not feature complete.
+Basil-Proxy is feature complete in backend. currently I write unit tests for refactoring and testing